History of transport: Modern locomotive

-A new type of railway locomotives was developed by Dr. Rudolf Diesel, which involved a new internal combustion method to propel the railway.
-In 1892, he proposed this method and soon sparked speculation on whether this type of engine would actually work.
-From the late 19th century to the early 20th century, Rudolf Diesel worked on putting diesel on track and tried to improve the power-to-weight ratio.
-He worked at a Swiss engineering firm Sulzer.
+Dr Rudolf Diesel developed a new type of railway locomotive that used a new internal combustion method to propel the railway.
+In 1892, he proposed this method, which soon sparked speculation about whether this type of engine would actually work.
+From the late 19th century to the early 20th century, Rudolf Diesel worked to put diesel on track and improve the power-to-weight ratio.
+He worked at a Swiss engineering firm, Sulzer.
 Eventually, by the end of the Second World War, steam engines became obsolete and were rarely used in developed countries.

-At the system's greatest extent, in 1914, there were about 20,000 miles (32,000 km) of the track, run by 120 competing companies.
+At the system's greatest extent, in 1914, there were about 20,000 miles (32,000 km) of track, run by 120 competing companies.
 The British government combined all these companies into four main groups in 1923 as an economic measure.

 British Railways, by name British Rail, the former national railway system of Great Britain, was created by the Transport Act 1947, which inaugurated public ownership of the railways.

-The history of rail transport also includes the history of rapid transit and arguably history of monorail.
+The history of rail transport also includes the history of rapid transit and arguably the history of monorail.